 The office works with local, state and federal officials to coordinate planning of mutual interest issues within Southern California.
 When necessary, the CP&LO staff provide information to local community authorities and regional planning agencies about Camp Pendleton land use and its training mission.

 CP&LO coordinates the assignment of senior Camp Pendleton officials to serve as liaisons with local chambers of commerce, school boards and other community organizations.
 These assignments assist in enhancing communication with many off-base activities and organizations.
-The CP&LO serves as the primary Base coordinator for the School-to-Career program that involves approximately 600 students from two area school districts each year.

 Camp Pendleton opens its doors to the surrounding communities in many other ways.
 Citizens with an authorized escort may tour the Base or request Marine Corps support through color guards, band, military equipment displays, military police and K-9 dog units.